cdegut/Mikroskop/hardware/readme.md

-** WIP expect everything to be dispnible by the end of week 10th of january **
+** WIP expect everything to be dispnible by the 10th of january **

-This folder contain all the 3d printable files for building the microscope, with building instruction and some extra information in the readme files.
+This folder contains all the 3d printable files for building the microscope, with building instruction and some extra information in the readme files.

 ## Building order